Nutation dynamics and multifrequency resonance in a many-body seesaw

-To conclude, we present a new mechanism to realize the time crystal with controllable period using a quantum seesaw based on an interacting Bose-Hubbard model.
+To conclude, we generalize the idea of multifrequency resonance from the single-particle physics to the many-body physics using a quantum seesaw based on an interacting Bose-Hubbard model.
 This phase is realized by commensurate between precession dynamics and nutation dynamics in the many-body system.
-In this model, the periodic driving field is used to restrict the dynamics of wave function to the lowest two energy levels, which may also be realized in other modulating systems.
-In this sense, this behavior should be quite general in a lot of periodic driving system before fully entering the effective Floquet Hamiltonian regime.
-From this picture, this kind of dynamics is robust against disorders and non-integrability interactions.
+In this model, the periodic driving field is used to restrict the dynamics of the wave function to the lowest two energy levels, which may also be realized in the other modulation systems.
+In this sense, this behavior should be quite general in a lot of periodic driving many-body systems before fully entering the effective Floquet Hamiltonian regime.
+This kind of dynamics is robust against non-integrability interactions.

-\textit{Acknowledgements.} This work is supported by the National Youth Thousand Talents Program (No. KJ2030000001), the USTC start-up funding (No. KY2030000053), the NSFC (No. 11774328) and the National Key Research and Development Program of China (No. 2016YFA0301700).